openPMD/openPMD-standard/EXT_BeamPhysics.md

         - For each component, the field is specified using either (`amplitude`, `phase`) or (`Real`, `Imaginary`) subcomponents.

-- `macroCharge/`
-    - Type: Optional *(float)*
-    - Description: "Macro"-particles are simulation particles that represent multiple real particles.
-    The `macroCharge` is the the total charge of the collection of particles that a macro-particle represents.

 - `momentum/`
     - Type: Optional 2 or 3-vector *(float)*
     - Description: The total momentum of the particles relative to the `momentumOrigin` attribute.
     - Components: (`px`, `py`) or (`px`, `py`, `pz`).
+    - Attributes: The following attributes are defined.
+      - `normalized`:
+        - Type: Required **(bool)**
+        - Description: Is the energy normalized by the `referenceTotalMomentum`?
+That is, is `px` equal to Px or Px/P0 (where Px is the true momentum component and P0 is `referenceTotalMomentum`)?
     - Note: A program using phase space coordinates to describe particle positions will typically use the transverse momentum `px` and `py` along with the `totalMomentum` or `energy` records.

 - `pathLength/`
     - Type: Optional *(float)*